phpfunk/phpfunk.github.com/about/readme.md

 # Intro
 Creating this document was a great experience.
 It is intended to be an "About Me" for not only what I'm like as manager and leader, but also what I'm like as a person.
-It allows you to get to know me a bit, but also forces you to really think how you like and want to lead.
+It allows you to get to know me and allows the individual to really think how you they lead.
 Quite brilliant.

 Below you will find information about me on a personal and professional level.
 Truth be told, they are the same.
 I really aim to be my authentic self no matter the situation.
 My level of comfort in each situation tends to let certain attributes shine or stay on reserve.